 Jeffrey Diver, Executive Director

 Jeffrey Diver is executive director of Supports to Encourage Low-income Families (SELF), the state-designated Community Action Agency for Butler County, Ohio.
-Mr. Diver assumed the responsibilities in April 1996; he was the first employee of the organization.
+Mr. Diver assumed the responsibilities in April 1996 as the first employee of the organization.

 Mr. Diver is a skilled facilitator, presenter and community organizer.
 By invitation, he has authored nine articles and presented at 50 state and national conferences on building successful public/private partnerships, positive leadership, and grassroots organizing.
 A taped copy of one presentation was a top-seller with the American Society of Association Executives in 1996.